Oceans (Esprit D'Air album): Radio coverage

 Both 'Calling You' and 'Amethyst' were played on BBC Radio's F.N.A.T. show.

 'Leviathan' was played on BBC Radio 1's Future Alternative show with Nels Hylton and Kerrang!
 Radio's Fresh Blood with Alex Baker.
 About 'Leviathan', Nels Hylton states, "Gargantuan, taking electronic-sounding elements and just layering it over some of the best guitar riffs I’ve heard in a minute.", whilst Alex Baker states, "Showcases how these guys have the ability to mix up so many flavors.
 It's proggy, cinematic, it's synthy, it's a bit DragonForce-y at times, a bit metal-y, but all the time, it's bloody great."

 Ollie Winiberg (BBC Radio 1) also stated, "One of the most phenomenal guitar players I have seen in years, going by the name of Esprit D'Air." on his Heavy Hooks podcast.

 'The Abyss' was played on TotalRock and Midlands Metalheads Radio.

+Matthew Kiichi Heafy of Trivium played 'Leviathan' as an opening track on his Chaos Hour show on SiriusXM.